papagorgio23/AISports_Chatbot/data/nlu.md

 - [Soccer](Sport) is my favorite sport
 - I want to start betting some [FIFA](Sport)

-## intent:ask_howdoing
-- Ahoy matey how are you?
-- are you alright
-- are you having a good day
-- Are you ok?
-- are you okay
-- Do you feel good?
-- how are things going
-- how are things with you?
-- How are things?
-- how are you
-- how are you doing
-- how are you doing this morning
-- how are you feeling
-- how are you today
-- How are you?
-- how do you do?
-- how have you been
-- how is it going
-- how is your day
-- how is your day going
-- how is your evening
-- How was your day?
-- How's it going
-- How's it hanging?
-- how's life
-- how's life been treating you?
-- How's life treating you friend?
-- how's your day going
-- How've you been?
-- I'm fine and you
-- is everything all right
-- Is everything ok?
-- is everything okay
-- what about your day
-- What's going on?
-- what's good
-- What's new?
-- What's up man
-- What's up
-- how are you?
-- Do you have a great day?
-- how are you doing today my sweet friend
-- how are you doing?
-- how are u
-- nah, I'm good - how are you doing?
-- how are yuo
-- How are you
-- how you doing
-- are you ok
-- How are you today?
-- how are u?
-- okay hi how are you?
-- how r u
-- how r u>
-- and you
-- How are you men?
-- what's up?
-- how are you????
-- how ?
-- how r u ?
-- h r u ?
-- how's it going?
-- hello, how are you?
-- hw r u?
-- what's up
-- wassup>
-- hi how u doing
-- Hi Sara!
-How are you?
-- how are you ?
-- how are you'
-- how are you doing today?
-- how you doing?
-- How are You?
-- what doing
-- how are xou
-- ¿Qué pasa?
-- hi how are you?
-- hi sara, how are you?
-- Hows it going
-- come stai?
-- How you doing?
-- I'm doing well.
-How are you?
-- How's it going?
-- you doing alright?
-- you doing ight?
-- I'm doing great!
-How are you?
-- I'm doing pretty good.
-How are you?
-- I'm doing well, thank you.
-How are you?
-- I'm doing quite well.
-And you?
-- I'm doing great. how are you?

 ## intent:apology
 - I'm sorry...
 - I'm sorry